Memory and relationships

 Accessibility of related information

-Recently received information affects how we evaluate the person’s behaviour.
-The study [7] suggests that the focus on particular characteristics (kindness or hostility) before the introduction of another person’s actions can shape how we interpret them.
-The less the delay between the priming information and the actual introduction, the more the evaluation can be biased towards the primed trait.
-In other words, if you read about bad deeds, you are more likely to see them in others' actions!
+Lesser the delay between the priming information and the actual exposure, the more the evaluation can be biased towards the primed trait.
+In other words, if you think about bad deeds, you are more likely to notice them in others' actions!

 References